Tipos de arroz: el ingrediente que decide el éxito de tu paella

 ● Homogeneous grains

-● Uniform cooking
+● Even cooking

 ● Replicable texture

-● Pure and constant flavor
+● Pure and consistent flavor

-Here we present the main varieties of rice used in paellas and Mediterranean rice dishes, along with their characteristics:
+Here we present the main varieties of rice used in paellas and Mediterranean rice dishes, with their characteristics:

 1. Bomba Rice